qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 In Rust, it's important to **be clear about which scope holds lock**.
 Golang lock is also not re-entrant.

 Another important thing is that Rust only unlocks at the end of scope by default. `mutex.lock().unwrap()` gives a `MutexGuard<T>`. `MutexGuard` implements `Drop`, so it will drop at the end of scope.
 It's different to the local variables whose type doesn't implement `Drop`, they are dropped after their last use (unless borrowed).
 This is called NLL (non-lexical lifetime).

-## Just clone the data

-Just cloning the data can avoid borrowing the data.
-Without borrowing, there will be no borrow checker issue.
-It's usually fine if the data is small, or it's not in performance bottleneck.

-Another solution is persistent data structure, mentioned previously.

 ## `Arc` is not always fast